 Philosophy cannot be reduced to a mere collection of definitions.
 This commonly held notion is dismissive and an unhelpful perspective.
-I do agree that any philosophy can be understood better by understanding the definitions used and how they interrelate and contrast, as well as how they compare to others’ definitions and uses.
+I do agree that any philosophy, including My Philosophy, can be understood better by understanding the definitions used and how they interrelate and contrast, as well as how they compare to others’ definitions and uses.
 Definitions are crucial to any discussion, including philosophy.

 These definitions represent my understanding of essential concepts.
 They both reflect my philosophy and provide a framework for exploring how others interpret and utilize these terms.
 By considering the interplay between these ideas and their differences, we can delve into philosophical dialogues that enhance our comprehension of reality.